Adeshppp/Text-Utilities-By-Using-ReactJS/README.md

+You can Access this site on : https://adeshppp.github.io/Text-Utilities-By-Using-ReactJS/

 # Introduction

 In this Project, I have created a Text Utility application which performs different operations on text like converting text to upper case and lower case also this application has the feature of removing extra spaces from the text and this application tell us how much time will it take to read the whole text.
 I have used VSC (Visual Studio Code) as a code editor.